noahlago/UFund/docs/DesignDoc.md

 ## Executive Summary

-> The goal of this project is to create an online U-Fund Manager where a company's Needs are stored and users can fund those needs.
+* The goal of this project is to create an online U-Fund Manager where a company's Needs are stored and users can fund those needs.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+* Helper: the goal of a helper is to add needs from the cupboard to their funding basket and then proceed to checkout
+* Manager: the goal of the manager is to maintain the cupboard, including removing, adding, and editing needs.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._